SOC - Sociology

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Analyzes social and cultural factors related to physical and mental illness.
 Also includes the dynamics of communication and role relationships among patients and medical personnel and social research and theory relevant to the health professions.
-Prerequisite: SOC 111.
+Course includes diversity content.

 SOC 539.
 Juvenile Delinquency (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 The factors related to juvenile delinquency and the measures of treatment and prevention.
 Prerequisite: SOC 111.